ManMatthics/ManMatthics/README.md

-- 👋 Hi, I’m @ManMatthics-GH
+- 👋 Hi, I’m @ManMatthics
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Software Development and Machine learning
 - 🌱
 <!---
 ManMatthics-GH/ManMatthics-GH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.